 - Communication equipment

-Finally, once you have all of these in check, you need to plan for the route assessment.
-Route assessment is all about being familiar with the route, and making sure that you are comfortable with it, and any other alternatives that are available.
+Finally, once you have all these in check, you must plan for the route assessment.
+Rote assessment is about being familiar with the route, ensuring you are comfortable with it, and any other available alternatives.

 - Familiarize yourself with the area

-- Look for any possible routes that can be used as alternatives and from there prioritize them
+- Look for any possible routes that can be used as alternatives and prioritize them.

 - Make sure that the alternative routes have been documented on the map